-In 2018 the Texas Comptroller of Public Accounts conducted a biennial study to determine the degree of uniformity of and the median level of appraisals by the Loving CAD, as required by Tax Code Section 5.10.
-The preliminary findings, based on the district's 2018 appraisal roll, were reported to the district in January 2019.
-The overall median appraisal ratio for Loving CAD was reported at 1.00.
-The final results of this study are certified to the Education Commissioner of the Texas Education Agency in the following July of each year for the year of appraisement.
+At least once every two years the Texas Comptroller of Public Accounts conducts a biennial study to determine the degree of uniformity of and the median level of appraisals by the Loving CAD, as required by Tax Code Section 5.10.
+The preliminary findings, based on the district's appraisal roll are released to the district the following January.
+The final results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA).

-In 2017 the Texas Comptroller of Public Accounts conducted a biennial review of the governance of the district, taxpayer assistance provided, and the operating and appraisal standards, procedures, and methodology used by the Loving CAD, to determine compliance with generally accepted standards, procedures, and methodology, as required by Tax Code Section 5.102 and Comptroller Rule 9.301.
-The final Methods and Assistance Program (MAP) report was issued January 2018.
-The district had no recommendations to be implemented within one year from release of the final report.
-The sections of the study were scored as follows, Mandatory Requirements - All 4 Pass; Governance - Meets All - 100, Taxpayer Assistance - Meets All - 100, Operating Procedures - Meets All - 100, and Appraisal Standards, Procedures and Methodology - Meets All - 100.
+In addition, the Texas Comptroller of Public Account conducts a biennial MAPS review.
+This is a review of the governance of the district, taxpayer assistance provided, and the operating and appraisal standards, procedures, and methodology used by the Loving CAD, to determine compliance with generally accepted standards, procedures, and methodology, as required by Tax Code Section 5.102 and Comptroller Rule 9.301.